jnareb/git-commit-graph-ext/README.md

 ## Slides

-This topic is covered in much more details in slides for the presentation "[_Graph operations in Git version control system_][google-drive-slides]" by Jakub Narêbski (2019).
+This topic is covered in much more details in slides for the presentation "[_Graph operations in Git version control system_][google-drive-slides]" by Jakub Narebski (2019).

 Those slides are also available to read on SlideShare and on Speaker Deck: